torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-modulator.rst

 radio frequency.
 To change the modulated audio subprograms, applications initialize the ``index`` and ``txsubchans`` fields and the ``reserved`` array and call the :ref:`VIDIOC_S_MODULATOR <VIDIOC_G_MODULATOR>` ioctl.
-Drivers may choose a different audio modulation if the request cannot be satisfied.
-However this is a write-only ioctl, it does not return the actual audio modulation selected.
+Drivers may choose a different audio modulation if the request canyest be satisfied.
+However this is a write-only ioctl, it does yest return the actual audio modulation selected.

 :ref:`SDR <sdr>` specific modulator types are ``V4L2_TUNER_SDR`` and